habartakh/fastbot_ros2_docker/README.md

 This should list the following containers: `fastbot-ros2-gazebo`, `fastbot-ros2-slam`and `fastbot-ros2-webapp`.

+**IMPORTANT**: Please note that sometimes, there maybe some lag during the map generation in the webpage.
+The map will be updated slowly after the robot starts moving.

+If you experience any issue with the simulation within docker, please stop the containers and restart them.

 ## Real Robot

 There are two Docker files inside the `real/docker/` folder: